 Saffron loses its potency over time so try to use saffron as soon as possible to get the best flavor and potency from the spice.
 Use the best-by date on the label to determine how long saffron will retain its freshness.

-Generally, powdered saffron lasts 1 year past its best-by date.
-Saffron strands, on the other hand, also last about 1 year after the best-by date.
+Generally, powdered saffron lasts one year past its best-by date.
+Saffron strands, on the other hand, also last about one year after the best-by date.

 The Health Benefits Of Saffron

 Saffron is a powerful antioxidant spice.
 It contains a variety of plant compounds that act as antioxidants and protect your cells against free radicals and oxidative stress.